 A Comparison of Flat Tax States

 Tax concepts are rarely black and white, and specific rules can differ among the states that have adopted a flat tax system.
 For the 2021 tax year (the taxes you'll file in 2022), state individual income taxes for flat tax states include:

-Although the state does not technically have a standard deduction, it does offer a nonrefundable tax credit equal to 6 percent of your federal deduction, and it also allows a personal exemption of $590 per dependent.
+Although the state does not technically have a standard deduction, it does offer a nonrefundable taxpayer tax credit equal to 6% of your federal deduction, and it also allows a personal exemption of $590 per dependent.
 The credit begins to phase out at $14,879 for single people and married couples filing separately, and $29,758 for married couples filing jointly.